Pastkar/xamarin_sample_healthy_project/README.md

-This project is part of the real project
+This project is part of the real project.

+The projecct is a personal assistant enables to monitor health conditions and prevent potential medical problems through a simple, at-home, self-administered urine test.

 Screenshots of the finished project: